RmT Sambandham: In Periyar movement

 Sambandham was attracted to Self-Respect Movement led by Rationalist leader Periyar EV Ramasamy. from his college days and he himself became atheist and rationalist.

 Career

-He started his journalistic career From 'Tamil Nadu' news paper (which is not exist now) started by Karumuttu Thiagarajan Chettiar (later owned by Congress leader Dr.P.
-Varadarajulu Naidu).
+He started his journalistic career From 'Tamil Nadu' news paper (which is not exist now) started by Karumuttu Thiagarajan Chettiar (later owned by Congress leader P. Varadarajulu Naidu).
 The paper which stood for majority Tamils while the much popular Swadesamitran, which though fought for Indian Independence, identified with hegemonical Brahmins.
 Sambandham first worked for the paper in Madurai and then moved to Chennai (Then Madras) to work for the same paper.

 Then he joined "Indian News Service", a news agency conducted by late Ramnath Goenka, a media baron.
 After a short stint there he joined 'Indian Express', English News paper published by Goenka as reporter.
 Sambandham's Hard work, sincerity to profession and ethical approach won higher positions in the paper and he became Chief of News Bureau there.